noelmace/blog-posts-and-stuff/mocha-shared-behaviors/index.md

 });
 ```

-This is the lower level of unit testing you could get!
+This is the lowest level of unit testing you can get.
 It's a "give or take": either you share some behaviors this way, or you need to repeat yourself (sometimes a lot).
-And guess what: both are OK!
+And guess what: both are OK.

-So, here are all the best ways you should write shared behaviors with Mocha!
-Now, you know what to do if you need any of those :slightly_smiling_face:
+So, here are all the best ways you should write shared behaviors with Mocha.
+And now you know what to do if you need any of them. :slightly_smiling_face:

-But remember: ask yourself how you should **design** your tests, before asking how you should **write** them!
+But remember: ask yourself how you should **design** your tests, before asking how you should **write** them.

-> When following a [Given-When-Then](https://martinfowler.com/bliki/GivenWhenThen.html) approach (which I often do) for example, using closures like above is very handy.
+> When following a [Given-When-Then](https://martinfowler.com/bliki/GivenWhenThen.html) approach (which I often do) for example, using closures as I have done above is very handy.
 But you could also write your own Chai extension...
-Or a whole new testing library, who knows?
-But these topics are for another time.
-Maybe some blog posts I could write sometime soon.
-So, stay tune :wink:!
+Or a whole new testing library.
+But these are topics are for another time.
+Maybe some blog posts I should write sometime soon.
+Stay tuned :wink:!

 ## Summary <a name="summary"></a>